Skip to main content

 3 mentions Positive Neutral Negative

-• “A lot of the menus and artwork look like placeholders, the sound levels are weird at times, there are buggy sprites, you soft-lock the tutorial when you lose your main ship (something that was part of a secret challenge in the previous game), poor controls, etc. It's the kind of stuff you might expect in an alpha or beta of a game.”
+• “A lot of the menus and artwork look like placeholders, the sound levels are weird at times, there are buggy sprites, and you can soft-lock the tutorial when you lose your main ship.
+These issues, along with poor controls, make the game feel like an alpha or beta version.”

 • atmosphere